 Scope

 The CSC is authorised to monitor the performance of the IANA Functions Operator on a regular basis.
 It is anticipated that the CSC will meet once every month to evaluate IANA’s performance against agreed service level targets.
+Performance reports and reports of meetings will be published.

 The CSC is authorised to undertaken remedial action to address poor performance in accordance with the Remedial Action Procedures (below).

-In the event of continued poor performance, despite attempts to remedy the issues, the CSC is authorised to escalate the Remedial Action Procedures [issue to an as yet identified entity to address.]
+In the event of continued poor performance, despite attempts to remedy the issues, the CSC is authorised to escalate [through the ccNSO and GNSO] using agreed consultation and escalation processes (the Remedial Action Procedures [issue to an as yet identified entity to address.]

 The CSC may receive complaints from registry operators regarding IANA performance and can act as an intermediary in an attempt to resolve complaints.